fongandrew/hydeout/hsn.md

 <img src="/assets/img/publications/hsn/rotation_orders.gif" style="margin: 0 auto">

-The result is a network that learns completely independent from choices of coordinate systems.
+The result is a network that is invariant to choices of coordinate systems within the tangent plane.

 ### Parallel transport

 But wait, rotation-equivariant features do depend on the choice of coordinate system and rotate with the chosen orientation of the kernel.
-We correctly propagate these features by parallel transporting them along shortest geodesics.
-This transport amounts to a rotation, which can simply be applied to the rotation-equivariant features.
+We correctly propagate these features with parallel transport along shortest geodesics.
+This transport amounts to a rotation, which can be directly applied to the rotation-equivariant features.

 <img src="/assets/img/publications/hsn/paralleltransport.gif" style="margin: 0 auto">